sardana-org/sardana/doc/source/sep/SEP2.md

 # Terminology

-* **saving capability** (external saving) - Applies to a controller or a channel.
-The controller (plugin) announces the external saving capability if it implements the necessary API for handling saving.
+* **referencing capability** (a.k.a. external saving) - applies to a controller or a channel.
+The controller (plugin) announces the referencing capability if it implements the necessary API for reporting the acquisition results in form of the references to the data.
-For the moment, all channels proceeding from a controller with saving capability automatically announce saving capability.
+For the moment, all channels proceeding from a controller with referencing capability automatically *inherits* the referencing capability.
-* **value source** - source in form of the URI to the value of a single acquisition.
-It is prefered to use the term **value source** instead of the **data source** because sardana refers to the acquisition result with the term value.
+* **value reference** - reference to the acquired data in the URI format.
+It is prefered to use the term **value references** instead of the **data source** because in sardana we use the *value* term for the acquisition result.

 # Scope

 1. Allow data saving duality (internal vs. external) for 1D/2D controller axes.
 * **internal** - sardana reads the values and saves them.
-* **external** - hardware (or an intermediate software layer e.g. Lima) saves the values and sardana reads the value sources and uses them to refer to the data.
+* **external** - hardware (or an intermediate software layer e.g. Lima) saves the values and sardana reads the value references and uses them to refer to the data.
 Here, it is important to stress the difference between the data reading and data saving.
 Channel values may be read for eventual pre-processing by pseudo counters but these values do not need to be saved as experimental channel values by sardana.
 Instead, for example, only the pseudo counter values may be saved by sardana.
-2. Add saving configuration API to channels and controllers (plugins) with saving capability.
-Channels and controllers without saving capability will not expose this API.
+2. Add referencing configuration API to channels and controllers (plugins) with referencing capability.
+Channels and controllers without referencing capability will not expose this API.
-3. Add saving configuration API to the measurement group.
+3. Add referencing configuration API to the measurement group.
-4. Add saving configuration API to the scan framework.
+4. Add referencing configuration API to the scan framework.
-5. Implement referencing to value sources in the HDF5 file recorder.
+5. Implement storing value references in the HDF5 file recorder.
-If the referred value source is a dataset in another HDF5 file this means creating an external link.
-Otherwise this means just having a strings reference.
+If the value reference is a dataset in another HDF5 file this means creating an external link.
+Otherwise this means just having a reference in the string format.

 # Out of scope

-1. Referencing to value sources in Spec file recorder - will be driven as a separate PR.
+1. Storing value references in the Spec file recorder.
+This will be driven as a separate PR.
-2. Saving configuration widgets (both at the channel level and at the measurement group level) - will be driven as a separate PR.
+2. Referencing configuration widgets (both at the channel level and at the measurement group level).
+This will be driven as a separate PR.
 3. Internal/external data pre-processing and its configuration e.g. pseudo
-counters for ROI, binning, etc. - will be driven as a separate PR/SEP.
+counters for ROI, binning, etc. This will be driven as a separate PR/SEP.
 4. Consolidation of data in the HDF5 file.
+5. Handling references pointing to multiple values e.g. multiple detector frames stored in the same HDF5 file.
-5. Overwrite policy configuration.
+6. Overwrite policy configuration.

 # Specification

 ## Changes in the current implementation

-1. Rename `Datasource` (Tango) and `data_source` (core) attributes to `ValueSource` (Tango) and `value_source` (core).
+1. Rename `Datasource` (Tango) and `data_source` (core) attributes to `ValueRef` (Tango) and `value_ref` (core).
-TODO: vote for the best names.
-Alternative names (for simplicity):
-`Source` (Tango) and `source` (core).
 2. Make `data_source` parameter deprecated in the `GetAxisPar`.
 3. Rename `Data` (Tango) attribute (marked as experimental API) to `ValueBuffer`
 4. Change `ValueBuffer` format from
 `{"index": seq<int>, "data": seq<str>}` to `{"index": seq<int>, "value": seq<str>}`

-## When to read the value and when to read the value source?
+## When to read the value and when to read the value reference?

 * When to read the value (currently using the `[Pre]Read{One,All}` methods of the `Readable` interface)?
 When any of these conditions applies:
-    * the channel does not have saving capability
+    * the channel does not have referencing capability
-    * the channel has saving capability but it is disabled
+    * the channel has referencing capability but it is disabled
     * internal saving is enabled for the channel
     * there is a pseudo counter based on this channel
-* When to read the value source?
+* When to read the value reference?
-    * the channel has saving capability and it is enabled
+    * the channel has referencing capability and it is enabled

-## Controller (plugin) API for reading value source
+## Controller (plugin) API for reading value reference

-* Controller which would like to read the value source must inherit from the `Sourceable` interface.
+* Controller which would like to read the value reference must inherit from the `Referable` interface.
-TODO: vote for the best name.
-Alternative name is `Saveable`.
-* This controller must implement the `SourceOne` method which receives as argument the axis number and returns either a single value source (if software trigger/gate synchronization is in use) or a sequence of value sources.
+* This controller must implement the `RefOne` method which receives as argument the axis number and returns either a single value reference (if software trigger/gate synchronization is in use) or a sequence of value references.
-In the future, if necessary, other methods could be added `[Pre]Source{One|All}` to allow multi axis queries.
+In the future, if necessary, other methods could be added `[Pre]Ref{One|All}` to allow multi axes queries.

-## Channel API for reading value source
+## Channel API for reading value reference

-* `ValueSourceBuffer` (Tango) and `value_source_buffer` attributes are used for passing value source sequences (chunks).
-The Tango attribute is of the `DevString` type and will work with the JSON serialized data structures of the following format: `{"index": seq<int>, "value_source": seq<str>}`.
+* `ValueRefBuffer` (Tango) and `value_ref_buffer` attributes are used for passing value reference sequences (chunks).
+The Tango attribute is of the `DevString` type and will work with the JSON serialized data structures of the following format: `{"index": seq<int>, "value_ref": seq<str>}`.
-TODO: vote for the best name.
-Alternative names: `SourceBuffer` (Tango) and `source_buffer` (core) for attributes, and the following data structure:
-`{"index": seq<int>, "source": seq<str>}`.

 ## Single count (MeasurementGroup Taurus extension) read

-* If channel does not read the value but read the value source the `count` method return `None` for this channel.
+* If channel does not read the value but reads the value reference the `count` method return `None` for this channel.
 When channel reads the value then it returns value for this channel as it is now.

-## How to determine if channel/controller has saving capability
+## How to determine if channel/controller has referencing capability

-* Saving capability is based on inheriting from the `Sourceable` interface.
+* Referencing capability is based on inheriting from the `Referable` interface.
 Inheriting from this interface is optional.

-Now all channels provided by the controller will have saving capability.
+Now all channels provided by the controller with the referencing capability will inherit this capability as well.
 In the future we could allow specifying it per channel (e.g. timer channel (scalar) could not have this capability).

-## Controller API for saving configuration
+## Controller API for referencing configuration

 This API is based on axis parameters
 * `GetAxisPar(axis, parameter)`
 * `SetAxisPar(axis, parameter, value)`

-Parameters: `value_source_template` (str), `saving_enabled` (bool).
+Parameters: `value_ref_template` (str), `value_ref_enabled` (bool).
 See
-"Channel API for saving configuration" for more details about the format.
+"Channel API for referencing configuration" for more details about the format.

-## Channel API for saving configuration
+## Channel API for referencing configuration

-A channel with saving capability exports the following additional interface:
+A channel with referencing capability exports the following additional interface:

-* `ValueSourceTemplate` (Tango) and `value_source_template` (core) attributes of the string type (use Python str.format() convention e.g. `file:/tmp/sample1_{index:02d}`)
+* `ValueRefTemplate` (Tango) and `value_ref_template` (core) attributes of the string type (use Python str.format() convention e.g. `file:///tmp/sample1_{index:02d}`)
-* `SavingEnabled` (Tango) and `saving_enabled` (core) attributes of the boolean type.
+* `ValueRefEnabled` (Tango) and `value_ref_enabled` (core) attributes of the boolean type.

-## Measurement Group API for saving configuration
+## Measurement Group API for referencing configuration

-Measurement Group configuration has the following configuration parameters per channel `saving` (internal and/or external) and `value_source_template`.
+Measurement Group configuration has the following configuration parameters per channel `saving` (value (internal) or value_ref (external)) and `value_ref_template`.
 The last one has the same format as explained in "Channel API for saving configuration".

-## Scan framework API for saving configuration
+## Scan framework API for referencing configuration

-The `ScanValueSourceTemplate` environment variable is used to alternate the Measurement Group's configuration (value_source_template) during the scan (backup/restore).
+The `ScanValueRefTemplate` environment variable is used to alternate the Measurement Group's configuration (value_ref_template) during the scan (backup/restore).
 It uses Python str.format() convention e.g. `file:/tmp/sample1_{index:02d}` or `file:/{scan_dir}/{scan_file}/{channel}/sample1_{index:02d}`.